Pine Mountain Academy

-Staff at Prayer Mountain are all committed believers in Jesus Christ who model positive choices and the Christian life for the young men, providing mentorship and strong role models.
+Staff at Pine Mountain are all committed believers in Jesus Christ who model positive choices and the Christian life for the young men, providing mentorship and strong role models.
 Boys attend chapel services on campus, where they receive Biblical teaching on practical issues.
-Prayer Mountain also has a strongly supportive relationship with a local church, which supports the work and ministry of Prayer Mountain and also provides a church home.
+Pine Mountain also has a strongly supportive relationship with a local church, which supports the work and ministry of Pine Mountain and also provides a church home.
 Boys and staff attend services on Sundays and Wednesdays and participate in missions projects.
 Boys also work through the Teen Challenge discipleship curriculum as part of the program requirements.

 Positive Peer culture means an environment where making right choices is accepted and encouraged.
 Boys who have been “following the wrong crowd” into destructive behaviors instead find themselves pushed by their peers toward responsibility, integrity and growth.
 Positive choices are rewarded.
 The campus promotes teamwork and accountability among students as well.